 Judy Goffman Cutler is an American art dealer, co-founder of the National Museum of American Illustration, and founder and Executive Director of the American Illustrators Gallery, NYC.
 She has authored and co-authored over fifty exhibition catalogues and art books published by Bison Books/Crescent Books, Harry N. Abrams, and Pomegranate Artbooks. ...more on Wikipediasee more on Judy Goffman Cutler

-Anna Marina Schiptjenko is the only female member of the Swedish electronic pop group Bodies Without Organs.
-Her mother is Swedish but her father was a Ukrainian refugee from the Soviet Union, thus her Ukrainian surname.
+Anna Marina Schiptjenko (born July 27, 1965 in Malmö, Sweden) is the only female member of the Swedish electronic pop group Bodies Without Organs (now known as BWO).
+Her mother is Swedish and her father was a Ukrainian refugee from the Soviet Union, thus her Ukrainian surname.
 She started her music career in the eighties, joining the synthpop band Page.
 The group stopped producing material in the nineties.
 She was asked by Alexander Bard to join Vacuum.
 But since this band had little success, she quit the band, shortly after Alexander left.
 In 2004, she joined Alexander's new project, BWO.
 The band is a success in Scandinavia and through Eastern Europe.
-In 2010, Marina, and fellow page bandmate Eddie Bengtsson of synthpop band Page produced and ...more on Wikipedia
+In 2010, Marina, and fellow Page ...more on Wikipedia

 Birthplace: Malmö Municipality, Swedensee more on Marina Schiptjenko